BoatUS Consumer Affairs is there for you when you need help negotiating a good-faith solution due to unresolved problems with products or services.

-The Carolina Cushions on a member's boat were turning pink.
-This wasn't the first time Consumer Protection has been involved with this problem.
-Having found a resolution before, we knew whoto direct the member to contact and what to say.
+The Carolina Cushions on a Member's boat were turning pink.
+This wasn't the first time BoatUS Consumer Affairs has been involved with this problem.
+Having found a resolution before, we knew who to direct the Member to contact and what to say.
 We also knew that copying us on the email would likely help.

 Carolina Cushions was helpful in the past, and after receiving contact from the member, it readily agreed to replace the cushions.
 A few weeks later they arrived.
 Russell said he appreciated our help and advice.

 A Member wrote to complain that he never got the custom canvas he ordered from Ballard's Upholstery.
 He left his boat at Ballard's shop from November through January and paid a deposit of $2,500 for the cover.
 He said his existing canvas was removed and now his boat had no cover.
 He either wanted his new canvas or his deposit and his old canvas back.
 We agreed to help.
 A few days later, he said that he probably wouldn't need further assistance because he mentioned to Ballard's that he'd reached out to BoatUS for help and the company came through and got his new canvas made.

 A Member's new 2017 Bayliner F21 came equipped with a Mercury 150-hp, four-stroke outboard.
 He asked us for help because the engine wouldn't reach wide-open throttle.
 His first attempt to fix the problem with Mercury was unsuccessful; they were unable to find a problem with the engine.
 In October last year, Bayliner asked the member to have the boat weighed; it came back heavier than it should have by almost 900 pounds.
 We recommended that he write to Mercury and copy us asking that they do a sea trial to see what might be wrong.